marco-maggini/Paper-Metal-Hydride-non-dimensional-Analysis---Main-Code/README.md

   absorptionCondition.m and desorptionStefanCondition.m contain the conditions for the 2 numerical simulations to stop (e.g., 99.5% of uptake complete).

   BaseDesign.mat contains a preset of 1-kWh canisters layouts with different L/D ratios.

+FInally, "Sensitivity Analysis.zip" contains the .tikz of the sensitivity analysis.